Construction Sector Review

 Victoria’s construction sector makes enormous contributions to supporting the jobs of more than 304,500 people throughout the State, and generated $32.5 billion for Victoria in 2017–18.

-The final Construction Sector Action Statement was released on 19 August 2019.
+The SBRR Construction Action Statement was released on 19 August 2019 and reform implementation progressed.

 Click below to review the SBRR Construction Action Statement reforms.